akkianand/avaxMod2/README.md

+# Fund Management Contract

+This is a simple Solidity smart contract for fund management.
+It allows the owner to deposit and withdraw funds, check the balance, and purchase NFTs using the deposited funds.

+## Features

+- Deposit funds into the contract
+- Withdraw funds from the contract
+- Check the current balance of the contract
+- Purchase NFTs using the deposited funds

 # Starter Next/Hardhat Project

 After cloning the github, you will want to do the following to get the code running on your computer.